-The problem is especially difficult for many advisers is that they are ill-equipped to connect with these Next Gen clients who are technology savvy and expect a very different service experience than their parents did.
+The problem is especially difficult for many advisers as they are ill-equipped to connect with these Next Gen clients who are technology savvy and expect a very different service experience than their parents did.

-There were 187,500 global ultra high-net-worth individuals (UHNWI), those with investable assets of over $30 million, in 2016, according to Knight Frank in their annual Wealth Report.
+There were 610,569 global ultra-high-net-worth individuals (UHNWI), those with investable assets of over $30 million, in 2021, according to Knight Frank in their annual Wealth Report.

 According to Bank of America the great transfer of wealth will see a handover of about $12 trillion from those born in 1920s and 1930s to the Baby Boomers.
 However, the Boomers are expected to transfer some $30 trillion in assets to their heirs over the next 30-40 years in just the U.S. alone.